I think not. If I thought so, I wouldn’t be blogging on the subject.

 In fact, considering progressive hostility to capitalism, it’s important to recognize that sustainability means combining concerns for planet, people, and profit so that no one of them gets out of balance.

 While conservatives obsess over the progressive agenda of increased government power and control, businesses are now taking the lead (or if you’ll excuse the pun, the LEED) in moving to a more sustainable way of using resources.

 It’s up to those of us who don’t occupy the fringes to take seriously the work of communicating sustainability.

-Sign up for my mailing list using the form in the blue feature box under the header for practical ways to green your household and serve as an example to your community.
+Sign up for my mailing list for practical ways to green your household and serve as an example to your community.

 Campus sustainability: going green is just part of the plot / Katherine Kersten (StarTribune) June 28, 2015.

 Before and after the first Earth Day, 1970 / David M. Guion (Kindle edition).